 Funding in this section is sufficient to fund voluntary full day kindergarten programs in qualifying high poverty schools, pursuant to RCW 28A.150.220 and 28A.150.315.
 Each kindergarten student who enrolls for the voluntary full-day program in a qualifying school shall count as one-half of one full-time equivalent student for purpose of making allocations under this section.
-Funding in this section provides full- day kindergarten programs for ((48.0)) 53.0 percent of kindergarten enrollment in the 2013-14 school year and ((48.0)) 53.0 percent in the 2014-15 school year.
+Funding in this section provides full-day kindergarten programs for ((48.0)) 53.0 percent of kindergarten enrollment in the 2013-14 school year and ((48.0)) 53.0 percent in the 2014-15 school year.

-INCREASED INSTRUCTIONAL HOURS FOR SEVEN THROUGH (12)GRADES TWELVE Amounts provided in this section are sufficient to fund increased instructional hours in grades seven through twelve.
-For the 2014-15 school year, the superintendent shall allocate funding to school districts for increased instructional hours.
-In calculating the allocations, the superintendent shall assume the following averages: (a) Additional instruction of 0.5556 hours per week per full-time equivalent student in grades seven through twelve in the 2014-15 school year; (b) the general education average class sizes specified in section 502(2)(c); (c) 36 instructional weeks per year; (d) 900 instructional hours per teachers; and (e) the district's average staff mix and compensation rates as provided in section 503. chapter (ESHB 1057), Laws of 2013 1st SD.S.
+(12) INCREASED INSTRUCTIONAL HOURS FOR GRADES SEVEN THROUGH TWELVE

+Amounts provided in this section are sufficient to fund increased instructional hours in grades seven through twelve.
+For the 2013-14 and 2014-15 school years, the superintendent shall allocate funding to school districts for increased instructional hours.
+In calculating the allocations, the superintendent shall assume the following averages:

+(a) Additional instruction of 0.5556 hours per week per full-time equivalent student in grades seven through twelve in the 2013-14 and 2014-15 school years; (b) the general education average class sizes specified in section 502(2)(c); (c) 36 instructional weeks per year; (d) 900 instructional hours per teachers; and (e) the district's average staff mix and compensation rates as provided in section 503, chapter ...
+(HB 1057), Laws of 2013 1st sp.s.

 (13) ADDITIONAL FUNDING FOR SMALL SCHOOL DISTRICTS AND REMOTE AND NECESSARY PLANTS

 For small school districts and remote and necessary school plants within any district which have been judged to be remote and necessary by the superintendent of public instruction, additional staff units are provided to ensure a minimum level of staffing support.
-Additional administrative and certificated instructional staff units provided to districts in this subsection shall be reduced by the general education staff units, excluding career and technical education and skills center enhancement units, otherwise provided in subsections (2) through (5) of this section on
+Additional administrative and certificated instructional staff units provided to districts in this subsection shall be reduced by the general education staff units, excluding career and technical education and skills center enhancement units, otherwise provided in subsections (2) through (5) of this section on a per district basis.